porscheofficial/.github/workflows/repolinter/README.md

 # OSO Repolinter

 This reusable GitHub Action workflow uses the [TODO Group repolinter](https://github.com/todogroup/repolinter) to check a repository against the standards we at Porsche endorse for new FOSS projects.

 ## How to use

-To implement this worklow in your repository, create a file named `oso-repolinter.yml` under `.github/workflows` within your project's repository and add the following content:
+To implement this worklow in your repository, create a file named `oso-repolinter.yml` under `.github/workflows` and add the following content:

 ```yaml
 name: OSO Repolinter